 Imagine living every day of your life in absolute fear, not knowing whether you or your family will live to see another sunrise.
 That’s the reality of life for millions of ordinary people living in Syria.

-As Syria’s civil war rages into its sixth year, Amnesty International works tirelessly to help those struggling to survive and those forced to flee their home.
+As Syria’s civil war rages into its seventh year, Amnesty International works tirelessly to help those struggling to survive and those forced to flee their home.

 While the enormity of the Syrian conflict can often feel overwhelming, our crisis team – with your support – can make a lasting difference.
 Our researchers are on the ground in Syria, exposing the horror of everyday life and giving a voice to those affected, and our campaigners and supporters are calling on governments to protect civilians caught in the conflict.